clayne/SSEModdingGuide/README.md

 ### Installing USSEP

-USSEP can be installed like any other mod from Nexus.
+USSEP can be installed like any other mod from their [Nexus page](https://www.nexusmods.com/skyrimspecialedition/mods/266).
 Refer to Downloading and Installing Mods (LINK) for the procedures.

 ## Skyrim Special Edition Engine Fixes (SSE Engine Fixes)